Navigating Immigration Changes

 General advice for KU's international community

-Watch your email carefully for messages from ISS
+Watch your email carefully for messages from ISS and/or HR

 All international students are asked to review all ISS email communications they receive.
 Likewise, international employees are asked to review all HR communications with immigration updates.
 Both offices endeavor to provide updates and critical advice that is reflective of any current changes impacting the international student and scholar community.